On Uncertainty Quantification in Particle Accelerators Modelling: INTRODUCTION

-In \secref{sec:PCE} we present our stochastic modelling approach which is based on non-intrusive PC expansions.\ After the derivation of the surrogate model, we then continue with reviewing a global sensitivity analysis approach using \sobol\ indices.\ \secref{sec:amodel} introduces the simulation model and the model problem.\ \secref{sec:appl} applies the UQ to the stated problem, and shows the main features of this approach.\ The features are general in nature and {\em not} restricted to cyclotrons.\ Conclusions will be presented in \secref{sec:concl}.
+In \secref{sec:PCE} we present our stochastic modelling approach which is based on non-intrusive PC expansions.\ After the derivation of the surrogate model, we then continue with reviewing a global sensitivity analysis approach using \sobol\ indices.\ \secref{sec:amodel} introduces the simulation model and a model problem.\ \secref{sec:appl} applies the UQ to the stated problem, and shows the main features of this approach.\ The features are general in nature and {\em not} restricted to cyclotrons.\ \secref{sec:realwordprob} reports on an ongoing design effort using UQ.
+Conclusions are presented in \secref{sec:concl}.